 - for discussions to take place regarding ability and willingness to complete stated class assignments

-- to allow time for tutor to be advised of the details of the designated adult and under 16 year old student prior to the student being accepted on to the course.
+- to allow time for tutor to be advised of the details of the designated adult and under 16 year old student prior to the student being accepted onto the course.

 - to allow tutor to plan for their inclusion in class.
 If a student is following a course of study at school or a college of further education, the main tutor will normally be required to submit a letter supporting the student’s attendance at the class.

 - The adult must be present at all classes attended by the student (i.e. if the adult is unable to attend, the student will not be accepted in to the class).
-The adult must enrol, pay the fees and complete all assignments, as required to all students.
+The adult must enrol, pay the fees and complete all assignments, as required by all students.